Frequently Referenced Topics

 4.1.4 Conduct and Appearance

 The Seminary recognizes the freedom of each student to develop personal standards under the leadership of the Holy Spirit.
 However, since people in the community recognize students at the Seminary as Christian leaders, certain exemplary standards of conduct and appearance are to govern the student body (Rom.
 14:21–22).
 Therefore the use of tobacco and any of its electronic substitutes, and the use of alcoholic beverages, except for liturgical, ceremonial, medicinal, or other exceptional instances, are not considered suitable for the Seminary faculty, staff, and students, all of whom are expected to abide by this standard.

-The appearance of seminary students, while on campus is expected to reflect Christian modesty, maturity, discretion, and respect.
-Additionally, students are expected, while in Classes and chapel, to dress with neatness and cleanliness following a professional casual standard as defined by Dallas Seminary.
-(Updated August 2012.)
+The appearance of seminary students while on campus is expected to reflect Christian modesty, maturity, discretion, and respect.
+Additionally, students are expected, while in classes and chapel, to dress with neatness and cleanliness following the standards as defined by Dallas Theological Seminary.

 4.2.2 Chapel Attendance Requirements: Dallas Campus

 All Dallas campus daytime students (full-time or part-time) who are enrolled in a degree or certificate program, except DMin and PhD students, are required to attend chapel based on the number of days they attend daytime classes (7:45 a.m.– 4:30 p.m.)
 Tuesday through Friday.
 (See Section 4.2.3 “Required Chapel Sessions” below.)
 The table is based on approximately sixty chapel sessions available each semester.
 Attendance implies more than “showing up and studying or reading” or “walking in and walking back out.”
 Attendance/participation in the DTS Music Ensembles counts for chapel credit on days of rehearsal.